TheBlep/OSShop/README.md

 <details>
 <summary>Click to expand</summary>

-- **Remaining Seats:** Limit ticket availability.
-- **Real-Time Updates:** Use JavaScript for dynamic updates of total cost and ticket quantities, automatically remove past events, and update remaining tickets in real-time.
+- **Fix remaining bugs** There are still a few bugs that need to be fixed including but not limited to:
+	- Adding the newsletter notifications
+	- Adding email functionality
+	- Remaking the image management to only use one image instead of one and one backup.

-- **Subscription Model:** Implement a subscription payment option for access to all SalonTalks, utilizing Django groups and Stripe integration for backend management and webhook updates.
+- **Subscription Model:** Implement a subscription payment option for a tech newsletter, utilizing Django groups and Stripe integration for backend management and webhook updates.
 - **Newsletter Customization:** Develop a system for admins to customize and send newsletters, including a front-end form for text and images, integrated into newsletter views.
-- **Complete remaining user stories:** See the project backlog.
+- **complete accessability** some portions of the website could better adhere to common accessability practices such as higher contrast and heading differences.
 </details>